petercherm/waracle-test/README.md

 - uploading the cat images
 - lisitng up to 50 of the uploaded images
+- viewing the images on click in the modal
 - favouriting and unfavouriting the uploaded images (supporting up to 10,000 votes)
 - upvoting and downvoting the images